Irish lamb is one of the most delicious meats produced in this country, but it’s not used as commonly as beef or pork.

 When buying lamb, there are a few things you should look out for.
 Your first port of call should be to a reputable craft butcher, as they will be able to advise you on your purchase.
 Barry also told us that butchers usually hang their lamb for around 7-10 days, which helps to break down the meat and tenderise it, which is something that isn’t usually done by supermarkets.
 Barry believes that lamb from supermarkets is often sold vacuum packed in order to disguise the fact that it hasn’t been hanged for long enough, so he recommends that you head to the butcher instead so that you ask about how long the meat has been hanged for before you buy it.
 It’s also important to check the colour of the meat before you buy it.
 It should be a rosé pink and not too dark, as this would indicate that the meat came from a tougher, older animal.

 Lamb should be stored in a fridge for up to four days before use or it can be frozen on the day of purchase and used within 3-4 months.
 When you bring your lamb home from the butcher, Barry says that it’s imperative to remove it from its packaging.
 Keep the lamb on a plate, lightly covered with clingfilm to allow the air to move around.
 Barry says that people often keep the meat in a plastic bag or covered with clingfilm, which causes the meat to sweat as the air can’t penetrate it.
+Looking for a way to cook with lamb chops?
+Try out the recipes below:

 - This Hugo Arnold recipe for lamb and olive stew uses stewing lamb, so lamb neck chops would work really well.